 Aim The aim of the module is to provide a scientific foundation for the production of quality seed for the sustenance of the crop production sector.
 Content The importance of good quality seed in agriculture; Functions and properties of seeds.
 Losses from using poor quality seed; Seed biology.
 The structure of cereal grains and legume seeds.
 Seed physiology; Seed germination- requirements for germination, seed germination processes; Seed dormancy; Seed vigour, seed longevity and deterioration; Seed production and certification, Cultivar development, Seed multiplication and processing, Seed quality control - seed testing, seed legislation; seed storage behavior, hermetic and cryogenic storage of seeds.
 Seed gene banking and maintenance of seed gene banks.
 Seed marketing; Seed in South African agriculture - a case study.
 Outcomes Students should be able to: Plan the production, processing, storage and handling of seeds of both field and horticultural crops.
-Provide a critical analysis of the South African seed industry Design seed multiplication schemes for various communal Design seed multiplication schemes for various communal areas Predict the yield of different seed crops given a set of climatic and soil conditions Assessment 50% Continuous Assessment mark 50% Final Exams Mark DP Requirement 40% Continuous Assessment Mark 80% Attendance of lectures and practical sessions
+Provide a critical analysis of the South African seed industry Provide a critical analysis of the South African seed industry Provide a critical analysis of the South African seed industry Provide a critical analysis of the South African seed industry Design seed multiplication schemes for various communal areas Predict the yield of different seed crops given a set of climatic and soil conditions Assessment 50% Continuous Assessment mark 50% Final Exams Mark DP Requirement 40% Continuous Assessment Mark - 80% Attendance of lectures and practical sessions

-Title Applied Plant Breeding Code 4AAG422 Department Agriculture Prerequisites 4AAG311, 4AAG312 Co-requisites None Aim The module is designed to understanding of the applicati improvement.
-Content Introduction to Applied Plant Breeding.
+Title Applied Plant Breeding Code 4AAG422 Department Agriculture Agriculture Prerequisites 4AAG311, 4AAG312 Co-requisites None Aim The module is designed to understanding of the applicati improvement. on of breeding techn iques for crop Content Introduction to Applied Plant Breeding.
 Basic concepts in plant breeding.
 Plant breeding and society, results, benefits and future.
 Breeding methods and cultivar development.
 Basic techniques and procedures involved in the breeding of self-pollinated and open pollinated crops and vegetatively multiplied species.
 Application of molecular biology and biotechnology in plant breeding and multiplication.
 Genetic engineering, cloning and tissue culture technology.
 Multiplication and seed quality.
 Factors to consider in production of high quality seeds, important procedures to be followed in seed multiplication.
 The role of high quality seed in improvement of yield and the negative effects of contaminants.
 Registration and variety research.
 Plant breeders' rights.
 Field evaluation and breeding efficiency.
 Yield evaluation and general performance on the field.
 Practical field breeding techniques.
 Outcomes On completion of this module learners will: Understand the basic and applied principles of breeding Gain knowledge in molecular techniques in plant breeding Have practical experience of breeding common food and industrial crops Understand how to produce and handle improved cultivars and maintain their integrity.
-Assessment 50% Continuous Assessment ma 50% Final Exams Mark ırk DP Requirement 40% Continuous Assessment Ma ırk
+Assessment 50% Continuous Assessment ma 50% Final Exams Mark rk DP Requirement 40% Continuous Assessment Ma rk